 This includes not only brushing and flossing on a regular basis, but also seeing your dental hygienist on a regular basis.
 This will allow the hygienist to remove plaque from your teeth, and will allow the dentist to do an exam so that you can catch problems when they are small which will stop them from spreading.

 Take Precautions if You are Prone to Tooth Decay

 If you have teeth that are prone to decay, have a history of tooth decay or eat a lot of acidic foods there are several precautions you should take.
 First and foremost, be sure to be as thorough as possible about removing acidic foods from your teeth as quickly as possible.
 This means rinsing with water or mouthwash and brushing as quickly as possible.
 Second, use a prescription strength fluoride toothpaste.
 This will harden the enamel before problems become too bad.
 Third, have your teeth cleaned by a dentist or a dental hygienist regularly.
 This will help get rid of areas where the bacteria has built up.

 We work with each and every one of our patients to help them put together a plan for optimal oral health.
 This includes plans for avoiding tooth decay.
 We want your teeth to last a lifetime!
-Give us a call today at (208)529-0420, or click the button below to request an appointment if you need an exceptional dentist in Idaho Falls!
+Give us a call today at (208)529-0420, or click the button below to request an appointment if you have an emergency and need an exceptional dentist in Idaho Falls!